evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ### Regenerative braking

-[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
-[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+[Regenerative braking](../../../../technology/regen/) in this model is primarily facilitated through [**one-pedal driving**](../../../../technology/regen/#one-pedal-driving).
+Unlike some models, [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available here.
 The system stops the car completely using friction brakes.

 ## Exterior